Magnetarman/WinToolkit/.github/Docs/PR_And_PullRequest.md

 >
 > The file `WinToolkit.ps1` **must never be modified manually**.
 This file is the result of an automated **GitHub Actions pipeline** that:
 >
-> 1. Merges all scripts from the `/tool` folder into the template
+> 1. Assembles the core from `wintoolkit-modules/` and injects all scripts from the `/tools/` folder
 > 2. Performs a **Build Bump** (version increment)
 > 3. Runs **CI/CD tests**
 > 4. Generates **automatic release**